 Join us for a mesmerizing evening with Anthony Doerr as he spills the details on the writing life, why stories are so important to our cultural landscape and the wonder and awe in the world around us.
-There will be an opportunity to ask questions.
+A Q & A to follow.

 Breaking the “Pre-” off the “-Dictable”

 A writing workshop exploring habit and strangeness, with the goal of seeing our work—and the world—with new eyes.